 My dad had always said I was the runt of our family, even though I was average compared to most kids in school my age.
 But to be fair to him, most people seemed small compared to my Partin family.

-Even Aunt Janice towered over me.
-She rested her hand on my shoulder as she looked around the crowded reception hall without needing to stand on her toes.
+Aunt Janice rested her hand on my shoulder as she looked around the crowded reception hall without needing to stand on her toes.

 “Your dad’s here, somewhere,” she said with trepidation.
-She said a few more things I don’t remember, then went back to greeting other family she hadn’t seen in a year or so, since moving in with Big Daddy to help care for him.
+She said a few more things I don’t remember, then she excused herself and went back to greeting family she hadn’t seen in a year or so, since she had moved in with Big Daddy to help care for him.

 I walked around the inside of Resthaven Gardens of Memory Funeral Home, and for the first time I began to understand that Big Daddy had been a big deal to more than just my family.
-I overheard people talking about the other guests and my grandfather, probably unaware that the little dark-eyed teenager was Ed Partin’s grandson; you’d have to look closely to see the family resemblance, and even then, you’d probably have to know what you were looking for.
+I overheard people talking about the other guests and my grandfather, probably unaware that the little dark-eyed teenager was Ed Partin’s grandson; you’d have to look closely to see the family resemblance.

 I saw my dad at the same time he saw me, and he rushed towards me, opening his arms like Aunt Janice had done.